96boards/website/go/2018-arrow-shiratech-hack/README.md

 Registration starts now and will remain open until September 19th.
 To register, please populate the form found on this page.
 You can enter the hackathon as an individual or a team with up to four members.

-Attila:  aambrus@arroweurope.com
+- Attila:  aambrus@arroweurope.com
-Ramon: ramon.h@shiratech-solutions.com
+- Ramon: ramon.h@shiratech-solutions.com
+- Robert: robert.wolff@linaro.org

 Great prizes for the three winning projects!

-Interested?
-Please read more below.

 ***